coderbee/DeepLearningCourse/Notes.md

     - Train/dev/test data split
         * Historically for small data it was 70/30 or 60/20/20  split.
 With big data (Million plus inputs) its ~98/1/1
     - Other consideration: If you do well with metric + dev/test set but this doesnt translate to doing well on real world application, time to change either of the two.
 For eg. Cat classifier doing well with dev/test cat images but not so well when confronted with low res, blurry images from users.
+    - Comparing to human level performance: (Bayes optimal error -> lowest theoritical error that can be reached for a X->y mapping